-First, there is the clready familiar principle of emergence.
+First, there is the already familiar principle of emergence.
 Otherwise coincidental manifolds of lower conjugate acts invite the higher integration effected by higher conjugate forms.
-Thus, in our account of explanatory genera, chemical elements and compounds are higher integrations of otherwise coincidental manifolds of subatomic events; organisms are higher integrations of otherwise coincidental manifolds of chemical processes; sensitive consciousness is a higher integration of otherwise coincidental manifolds of changes in neural tissues; and accumulating insights are higher integrations of otherwise coincidental manifolds of images or of data.
+Thus, in our account of explanatory cenera, chemical elements and compounds are higher Material integrations of otherwise coincidental manifolds of sub-atomic events; organisms are higher integrations of otherwise coincidental manifolds of chemical processes; sensitive consciousness is a higher integration of otherwise coincidental manifolds of changes in neural tissues; and accumulating insights are higher integrations of otherwise coincidental manifolds of images or of data.

 Secondly, there is the principle of correspondence.
 Significantly different underlying manifolds require different higher integrations.
-Thus, the chemical elements differ by atomic numbers and atomic weights, and those differences are grounded in the underlying manifold.
+Thus, the chemical elements differ by atomic numbers and atomic weights, and these differences are grounded in the underlying manifold.
 Different aggregates of aggregates of chemical processes involve different organisms.
-Neural events in the eye and in the ear call forth different conscious experiences.
-Different is to lead to different theories.
-It is true, of course, that not every difference in the underlying manifold demands a different integration; the same kind of stom can have submatomic components at different energy levels; the same kind of organism admits differences of size, shape, weight; similarities of character and temperament are compatible, probably enough, with neural differences; and the same theory can be reached from different data.
-Accordingly, the principle of correspondence enjoys a measure of floxibility; within limits the same higher integration will systematize differing manifolds; the point to the principle is that these limits exist and that to transgress them is to eliminate the higher integration.
+Neural events in the spticensers eye and in the ear call forth different conscious experiences.
+Different data ladex lead to different theories.
+It is true, of course, that not every difference in the underlying manifold demands a different integration; the same kind of atom can have sub-atomic components

+O at different energy levels; the same kind of organism admits differences of size, shape, weight; similarities of character and temperament are compatible, probably enough, with neural differences; and the same theory can be reached from different data.
+Accordingly, the principle of correspondence enjoys a measure of flexibility; within limits the same higher integration will systematize differing manifolds; the point to the principle is that these limits exist and that to transgress them is to eliminate the higher integration.